 Ethan gave him an innocent look.
 "Oh, not much.
 Something made of gold - not alloyed or plated - and about three minutes or so.
 And a drop of blood, from each of you."

-Willow forestalled the cries of "No way!" by saying "Guys, we don't have a choice." which everyone reluctantly agreed.
-Like a conjuror (which he may in fact be) Ethan produced a slim knife, which he passed to Buffy (thanks to his earlier protection charm, he was unable to cut her himself) while Giles hunted for something gold, which he promptly found.
+Willow forestalled the cries of "No way!" by saying "Guys, we don't have a choice."
+Everyone agreed, rather reluctantly.
+Like a conjuror (which he in fact was) Ethan produced a slim knife, which he passed to Buffy (thanks to his earlier protection charm, he was unable to cut her himself) while Giles hunted for something gold, which he promptly found.

 Giles passed a little gold statue of cat to Ethan, somewhat sheepishly.
 Ethan looked at it in amusement before passing it back and asking everyone to smear their blood on it before giving it to him, which they did.

 Ethan stared intently at the blood-smeared cat statue, which had now taken on a decidedly macabre appearance.
 Slowly, the cat became an amorphous blob of red-streaked gold, which gradually coalesced into a magnificently ornate boat with a falcon head prow.
 Abruptly, the boat expanded, filling the room with an insubstantial boat - insubstantial, that is, except to the physical touch.
 It was slightly translucent, and had absolutely no trouble passing through several chairs and a table, but not through anyone living (or, in Spike's case, dead).